 Strides Pharma (Cyprus) Limited (the "Company") was incorporated in Cyprus on 3 December 2009 as a private limited liability company under the provisions of the Cyprus Companies Law, Cap.
 113. Its registered office is at Themistocli Dervi 3, Julia House, Floor 1, 1066, Nicosia, Cyprus.

 Principal activities

-The principal activities of the Company continue to comprise the holding of investments and trading of pharmaceutical products.
+The principal activities of the Company continue to comprise the holding of investments, trading of pharmaceutical products in SubSaharan Africa and other Emerging markets.

 2. Basis of preparation